Effective August 20 2022: Stage 1 fire burn restrictions

 THE STAGE I BURN RESTRICTIONS ACTIVITIES ALLOW WITHOUT PERMIT:

-· Fires within liquid-fueled or gas fueled stoves, grills, fire pits, or other gas/liquid-fueled appliances.
+• Fires within liquid-fueled or gas-fueled stoves, grills, fire pits, or other gas or liquid-fueled appliances.

-· Residential use of charcoal grills, smokers, tiki torches, fires in chimineas or other portable fireplaces or patio fire pits must be supervised by a responsible person at least 18 years old, portable fire and chimineas must have a lid or screen, and all openings must be less than ¼ inch.
+• Residential use of charcoal grills, smokers, tiki torches, fires in chimneys or other portable fireplaces or patio fire pits, as long as the fires are supervised by a responsible person at least 18 years old.
+Portable fire pits and chimneys must have a lid or screen, and all openings must be less than 1/4-inch.

-· Small recreational fires contained in fixed permanent metal/steel fire pits (rock fire rings are considered temporary and not permanent) with flame lengths not more than 4 feet.
+• Small recreational fires contained in fixed permanent metal/steel fire pits (rock fire rings are considered temporary and not permanent) with flame lengths no taller than 4 feet.
 Recreational pit dimensions shall not exceed 3 feet in diameter and 2 feet in depth.

-· Exploding targets, tracer ammunitions and incendiary ammunition.
+• Use of educational rockets, exploding targets, tracer ammunition and incendiary ammunition.

 The STAGE I RESTRICTIONS shall take effect immediately upon the issuance of this Executive Order.
 The STAGE I RESTRICTIONS shall remain in effect until such time the restrictions are modified by either the Elbert County Sheriff or by the Board of County Commissioner of Elbert County pursuant to Ordinance No. 20-02, as amended.

-The full text county ordinance can be found at:
+The full text county ordinance can be found here

 EXECUTIVE ORDER – Modifying Burning Restrictions to STAGE II BURN RESTRICTIONS